Outdoor therapy retreats

 Nature can be enjoyed in so many different ways, even if you live with a disability.
 I’ve been a personal carer in Norway (Brukerstyrt Personlig Assistent) and support worker in Australia (Aged Care and NDIS) for many years, and have enjoyed taking clients with various disabilities and impairments out into nature, where they have let their spirits and senses run wild.

-• Therapy sessions in Central Norway - coming in 2025
+• Therapy retreats in Central Norway - coming in 2026

-• All sessions are adapated to your wishes, abilities, needs and conditions
+• All retreats can be personalised and adapted to your wishes, abilities, needs and conditions

 • Immersion in the spectacular Great Western Tiers / Kooparaoona Niara World Heritage Area.